 Unfortunately, the hard work isn’t over once your waves have appeared.
 Waves require dedicated upkeep, so don’t let your effort go to waste and follow these steps.

-Keep Up with Your Haircuts
+2. Keep Up With Your Haircuts

-Haircuts remain an essential part of the wave process, though you should probably get them less frequently than when you don’t have waves.
+HaircuHaircuts remain an essential part of the wave process, though you should probably get them less frequently now that you have waves.
 Aim for somewhere between every two to four weeks, depending on how long you want your hair to be.

 Your hair will likely be longer than you’re used to, but that just means that your waves will be deeper.
-When you go to get your hair cut, make sure your hairdresser knows what your goals are.
+When you go to get your haircut, make sure your hairdresser knows what your goals are.
 They should avoid cutting against the grain, or against the direction of your waves.

-Avoid Too Much Washing
+3. Avoid Too Much Washing

 Tips to Maintain Your Waves

 Once you’ve achieved the perfect 360 waves, you want to make sure your hard work doesn’t go to waste.
 Aside from following the advice we outlined above, here are some tips to help you maintain your waves.

 Using hair products like conditioners is excellent for hair health, but healthy hair starts with what you put in your body.
 To boost your health, you may want to consider supplementing your diet with multivitamins.